-This course examines the formation of business strategy for the small to medium-sized business in the Canadian environment.
-It recognizes and explores the complexities of the competitive environment in which the firm has to operate.
-Business strategy is an attempt to analyze the firm's internal and external environment and match the firm's resources, responsibilities, and capabilities with market opportunities.
+This course examines the tools of strategic management, including ethical considerations and responsibilities, for the formation of business strategy for the small to medium-sized business in the Canadian environment.
+It also examines corporate strategy and how it differs from business strategy.
+This course integrates core management principles and ethics with strategic analysis through the use of business cases.
 Students are required to register for both Business Core courses, BUSI 471 and BUSI 496, in the same school year.
 They are required to register for BUSI 471 in the Fall semester and BUSI 496 in the Winter semester of that school year.